Furqan17/gradeulator/README.md

   </a>
 </p>

 The second solution was to restrict the inputs from the user with controlled keyboard inputs.
 In the final version of Gradeulator you are only able to enter numeric inputs from **0 - 9**.
-All other inputs such as letters(a,b,c) and characters($^&) will not be registered into the form.  (**note:** Upon further usage of gradeulator, this solution restricts the user from also using keyboard shorts cuts such as ctrl+a to select all or ctrl -> to move the cursor)
+All other inputs such as letters(a,b,c) and characters($^&) will not be registered into the form.  (**note:** Upon further usage of gradeulator, this solution restricts the user from also using keyboard shorts cuts such as **ctrl+a** to select all or **ctrl + ->** to move the cursor)

 ## :wrench: Build Customization